-Several of the components of the Company's sample collection kit and test reagents, and its nCounter Analysis Systems and related test kits are obtained from single-source suppliers.
-If these single-source suppliers fail to satisfy the Company's requirements on a timely basis, it could suffer delays in being able to deliver its diagnostic solutions, a possible loss of revenue, or incur higher costs, any of which could adversely affect its operating results.
+Several of the components of the Company's sample collection kits and test reagents, and the nCounter Analysis system and related diagnostic kits, are obtained from single-source suppliers.
+If these single-source suppliers fail to satisfy the Company's requirements on a timely basis, the Company could suffer delays in being able to deliver its diagnostic solutions, suffer a possible loss of revenue, or incur higher costs, any of which could adversely affect its operating results.